kubescape/kubescape.io/docs/docs/operator/relevancy.md

 ### Linux kernel

-The relevancy functionality is based on eBPF technology, which is implemented only on Linux kernels.
+The relevancy functionality is based on eBPF, which is currently only implemented on Linux.
 This feature will not work on Windows.
 The kernel version on the node must be >= 4.14.

-### Relevancy engine
+!!! info Info

-The relevancy functionality is based on the Falco library.
-Falco downloads the kernel object per the kernel version in the node.
-Not all kernel versions have a matching object.
+    The node agent uses the [Inspektor Gadget](https://www.inspektor-gadget.io/) library.

 ### Symlinks

-The Falco library does not report on the actual file when a symlink is opened, meaning relevant files opened by symlink may cause CVEs to appear as not relevant.
+The eBPF probes used by Kubescape do not report on the actual file when a symlink is opened, meaning relevant files opened by symlink may cause CVEs to appear as not relevant.
 This may result in false positives.